-Program Number and Title Supported Agency Strategic Planning Goal/Objective Related FY 11-12 Key Agency Action Plan/Initiative(s) Key Cross References for Performance Measures 1221- Sustainable Agriculture, Natural Resources and Environment To establish an agricultural system that is highly competitive in the global economy ~ Provide trainings/workshops ~ Establish marketing outlets ~ Increase farmer profitability ~ Establish on-going technical assistance programming ~ Promote greater harmony with agriculture & the environment ~ Participate in trainings/ workshops/ hands-on activities ~ Progress with farm retention ~ Assess the impact of knowledge base (surveys) ~ Publications/Pamphlets ~ 7.1, 7.2, 7.3, 7.4, 7.5 1222 - Nutrition Education, Diet and Health To insure a safe and secure food system ~ Teach lessons on basic sanitation and food safety ~ Increase food safety awareness ~ Promote lifestyle behavior changes ~ Follow-up and evaluate client implementation lessons ~ Food preparation (washing hands and food) ~ 7.1, 7.2, 7.3, 7.4, 7.5 1223 - Youth and Family To promote a healthy, well-nourished population Implement a healthy nutrition education Increase participants' consciousness of food safety and nutritious eating habits ~ Documented personal changes ~ Number of clients who adopted healthy eating/cooking habits ~ Reading labels ~ 7.1, 7.2, 7.3, 7.4, 7.5 1224 - Community Leadership and Economic Development To establish a greater harmony between agriculture and the environment To promote effective water quality strategies To provide natural resource and environment education programming in limited resource communities. ~ Provide knowledge about regulations for effective measures then conduct a pre and post test ~ Adopting practices ~ 7.1, 7.2, 7.3, 7.4, 7.5 1225 -Administration To enhance economic opportunity and quality for Americans ~ Increase collaborations and partnerships to increase research efforts addressing issues of poverty and economic development ~ Assist academic areas in developing new and innovative programming ~ Developed Impact Documents ~ Evaluate new program initiatives that are implemented to assess impact ~ Provide success stories ~ Publish final bulletin ~ 7.1, 7.2, 7.3, 7.4, 7.5
+Program Number and Title Supported Agency Strategic Planning Goal/Objective Related FY 11-12 Key Agency Action Plan/Initiative(s) Key Cross References for Performance Measures 1221- Sustainable Agriculture, Natural Resources and Environment To establish an agricultural system that is highly competitive in the global economy Provide trainings/workshops Establish marketing outlets Increase farmer profitability Establish on-going technical assistance programming Promote greater harmony with agriculture & the environment Participate in trainings/ workshops/ hands-on activities Progress with farm retention Assess the impact of knowledge base with surveys Produce publications/pamphlets 7.1, 7.2, 7.3, 7.4, 7.5 1222 - Nutrition Education, Diet and Health To insure a safe and secure food system Teach lessons on basic sanitation and food safety Increase food safety awareness Promote lifestyle behavior changes Follow-up and evaluate client implementation lessons Food preparation (washing hands and food) 7.1, 7.2, 7.3, 7.4, 7.5 1223 - Youth and Family To promote a healthy, well-nourished population Provide character education Implement healthy nutrition edu.
+Increase consciousness of food safety and nutritious eating habits Provide money management edu.
+Documented personal changes Number of clients who adopted healthy eating/cooking habits Read labels 7.1, 7.2, 7.3, 7.4, 7.5 1224 - Community Leadership and Economic Development To establish a greater harmony between agriculture and the environment.
+To promote effective water quality strategies To provide natural resource and environment education programming in limited resource communities.
+Administer business grants Provide knowledge and conduct pre and post test Adopt learned practices 7.1, 7.2, 7.3, 7.4, 7.5 1225 -Administration To enhance economic opportunity and quality for Americans Increase collaborations and partnerships to increase research efforts addressing issues of poverty and economic development Assist academic areas in developing new and innovative programming Developed Impact Documents Evaluate new program initiatives that are implemented to assess impact Use one pagers/success stories Publish final bulletin 7.1, 7.2, 7.3, 7.4, 7.5

-\ Key Cross-References are a link to the Category 7 - Business Results.
+Key Cross-References are a link to the Category 7 - Business Results.
 These References provide a Chart number that is included in the 7th section of this document.

 The strategic development process includes the entire staff in the 1890 Research and Extension Program.
 A representative group of senior leaders was selected to develop a strategic plan that focused on the Research and Extension area, in order that the 1890 plan could be reflected into the overall university strategic plan.
 A Plan of Work was implemented and integrated into the institution's individual functions of research, extension and higher education.
 A planning process was implemented using a team concept with stakeholder involvement, representation and cooperation in the planning process, both at the county and cluster levels.
 The results focused on a plan and utilization of appropriate resources where needed.
-With the implementation of the five year Plan of Work, each year a new annual plan is updated.
+With the implementation of the five-year Plan of Work, each year a new annual plan is updated.